 LED lighting is a key component in this process.
 Solar-powered LEDs can provide better illumination at a substantially reduced cost even for communities that have little or no connection to an electrical power grid, which may well be the case for remote regions that are distant from power plants.
 Immediate adoption of solar LED systems can reduce residential lighting costs by more than 60%.
 The initial cost of LED systems has also dropped dramatically over the past ten years with a concurrent increase in lighting efficiency.

-LED Technology Leading the Fight
+LED Technology in the Developing World

 LED lighting developers and manufacturers are beginning to realize the potential for expanding their markets into these communities while simultaneously helping community residents to reverse the cycles of poverty.
 These companies are developing low-cost sustainable lighting products that are purchased and distributed by international aid organizations to individuals and families that are typically neglected when new products enter the market.